 Source more healthy ideas with Boomerang

 If you have an adventurous spirit, you’ll enjoy the community Boomerang offers.
 Pursuing your hobbies or rediscovering your passions has never been easier.
 With Boomerang, older adults can register for over 250+ online workshops a month in areas of their interest.
-Join an online gardening club, enjoy beginner yoga, paint the trees you saw on your hike, or learn to make traditional vegan Turkish dishes.
-Our online workshops are led by passionate hosts to help you explore your interests.
+Our online classes are led by passionate instructors to help you explore your interests.